This short post introduces how to create your own OpenAI Gym environment.

 pass

-We need to implement step, reset and render functions, otherwise you’ll see NotImplementedError: gym/gym/core.py
+You will need to implement the step, reset, and render functions; otherwise you will encounter a NotImplementedError: gym/gym/core.py

 Install

-Move to the parent directory (the directory which contains blocking-maze/), then
+From the parent directory (the one containing blocking-maze/), run:

 pip install -e blocking-maze